-- Learn how to quantify some of the physical processes of the Earth System. - Learn about waves - Learn about different types of averaging - Begin to understand the questions of interpretation and theory that result from the interaction of waves and mean flows. - Get practice solving diverse geophysical and geological problems using new mathematical techniques. - Gain a broader perspective and more practice by peer reviewing and collaborating.
+- Learn how to quantify some of the physical processes of the Earth System. - Learn about turbulence - Learn about different types of averaging - Begin to understand the effects of rotation and stratification on turbulence, and the definition of turbulence in a variety of contexts. - Get practice solving diverse geophysical and geological problems using new mathematical techniques. - Gain a broader perspective and more practice by peer reviewing and collaborating.